Brand Parity Explained: Stop Blending In and Start Winning Customers

 Final Thoughts: Avoid Brand Parity by Embracing What Sets You Apart

 Brand parity starts with a saturated market of brands that appear to be selling similar products with the same benefits.
-It negatively impacts consumer perception of all brands involved and makes price the singular driving factor for purchases.
+It negatively affects consumer perceptions of all brands involved and makes price the sole driving factor in purchases.

 By engaging in smart marketing tactics early on, you can avoid ever falling into brand parity.
-Be sure to define the unique benefits of your products and keep those factors at the heart of your marketing strategy by reviewing different brand or product parity examples.
+Be sure to define the unique benefits of your products and keep them at the heart of your marketing strategy by reviewing examples of brand or product parity.

 Companies that choose to distinguish themselves from the start won’t need to be worried about being entangled in a sea of similar brands and products.